esp-rs/book/src/getting-started/toolchain.md

 ### Xtensa Devices

+As mentioned in previous chapters ESP32, ESP32-S2 and ESP32-S3 are based on Xtensa architecture.
+If you are going to target these chips you will need to use a fork of the Rust compiler for now.

-[`espup`][espup-github] is a tool that simplifies installing and maintaining the toolchains required to develop Rust applications for the Xtensa and RISC-V architectures.
+[`espup`][espup-github] is a tool that simplifies installing and maintaining the toolchains required to develop Rust applications for these targets.

 1. Install `espup`:
     ```shell